 Once we receive your application, our staff reviews it to make sure you meet our minimum admissions criteria.
 If you do not meet our minimum admissions criteria, you will notified by mail or email.
 If you meet our minimum admissions criteria, you receive an email with an invitation and instructions to submit a supplemental application to WVU.

 The admissions committee will meet in early January to consider applicants who meet the December 1 PTCAS deadline and submit a supplemental application.
-The admissions committee will meet in February to consider applicants who meet the January 16 deadline and submit a supplemental application.

 What are the costs to apply?

 PTCAS charges application fees based on the number of schools to which you apply.
 Please refer to the PTCAS website (http://www.ptcas.org/Fees.html) for more information on these fees.

 In addition, WVU charges a $50 application fee.
 You pay this fee at the time you submit your supplemental application form to WVU (see "How does the application process work?" above).